-^a Total domestic production includes crude oil, natural gas plant liquids and small amounts of other liquids.
+^a Total domestic production includes crude oil, natural gas plant liquids and small amounts of other liquids. ^b Data are not available.
+1-15

 Before 1989 the U.S. produced enough petroleum to meet the needs of the transportation sector, but was still short of meeting the petroleum needs of all the sectors, including industrial, residential and commercial, and electric utilities.
 In 1973 the gap between what the U.S. produced and what was consumed was 5.6 million barrels per day.
-Due to increased production, by 2040, the gap is expected to be only about 4.5 million barrels per day if petroleum and non-petroleum sources are included or 5.9 million barrels per day if only conventional petroleum sources are used.
+By 2040, the gap is expected to be only about 7.8 million barrels per day if petroleum and non-petroleum sources are included or 8.9 million barrels per day if only conventional petroleum sources are used.

-Figure 1.7.
+Figure 1.5.
 United States Petroleum Production and Consumption - All Sectors, 1973-2040

-Notes: The U.S. Production has two lines after 2013.
+Notes: The U.S. Production has two lines after 2014.
 The solid line is conventional sources of petroleum, including crude oil, natural gas plant liquids, and refinery gains.
 The dashed line adds in other non-petroleum sources, including ethanol, biomass, liquids from coal, other blending components, other hydrocarbons, and ethers.

 The sharp increase in values between 2006 and 2007 is the result of the FHWA's methodology change.
-The data change from historical to projected values occurs between 2013 and 2014.
+The data change from historical to projected values occurs between 2014 and 2015.

 See Table 1.11, 2.7 and 2.8.
-Projections are from the Energy Information Administration, Annual Energy Outlook 2015, April 2015.
+Projections are from the Energy Information Administration, Annual Energy Outlook 2016, July 2016.

 In 1989 the transportation sector petroleum consumption surpassed U.S. petroleum production for the first time, creating a gap that must be met with imports of petroleum.
 In 2009, however, the U.S. production of petroleum began to increase.
-The Energy Information Administration expects petroleum production to be nearly equal to transportation consumption in 2015 and exceed it thereafter.
-When including non-petroleum sources, the production will exceed transportation demand by about 2.3 million barrels per day in 2040.
+The Energy Information Administration expects petroleum production to be just under transportation consumption by 2040.
+When including non-petroleum sources, the production will exceed transportation demand by about 0.6 million barrels per day in 2040.

-Figure 1.8.
+Figure 1.6.
 United States Petroleum Production and Transportation Consumption, 1970-2040

-Notes: The U.S. Production has two lines after 2013.
+Notes: The U.S. Production has two lines after 2014.
 The solid line is conventional sources of petroleum, including crude oil, natural gas plant liquids, and refinery gains.
 The dashed line adds in other non-petroleum sources, including ethanol, biomass, liquids from coal, other blending components, other hydrocarbons, and ethers.

-The sharp increase in values between 2013 and 2014 are caused by the data change from historical to projected values.
+The sharp increase in values between 2014 and 2015 are caused by the data change from historical to projected values.
 The sharp increase in the value for heavy trucks between 2006 and 2007 is the result of the FHWA's methodology change.

 See Table 1.11, 2.7 and 2.8.
-Projections are from the Energy Information Administration, Annual Energy Outlook 2015, April 2015.
+Projections are from the Energy Information Administration, Annual Energy Outlook 2016, July 2016.

-Transportation accounted for almost 70% of the U.S. petroleum use from 2008 to 2014.
+Transportation accounted for about 70% of the U.S. petroleum use from 2008 to 2015.
 Total petroleum consumption reached more than 20 million barrels per day from 2003 to 2007, but has been below that level from 2008 through present.

+Table 1.13

-Table 1.13 Consumption of Petroleum by End-Use Sector, 1973-2014 (million barrels per day)
+Consumption of Petroleum by End-Use Sector, 1973-2015

+(million barrels per day)